 Harmful Algal Blooms (HAB) of toxic cyanobacteria have a negative and immediate impact on water quality and compromise its safety, due to the release of toxins (hepatotoxins, neurotoxins and dermatoxins) into the water that are dangerous for both people and animals, leading to health problems in people and even to the death of small and medium sized animals.
 Harmful blooms can thus lead to the immediate closure and prohibited access of recreational areas (river beaches, urban parks, etc.), and may lead to an increase in the costs of treatment of this water for consumption or even the prohibition of its use.

 Several solutions exist on the market for the removal of algae bloom:

 – mechanical removal that can lead to the release of large amounts of toxins;

 – addition of chemicals, some of them harmful to the environment.
 This solution also leads to the release of a large amount of toxins into the environment.

-With these solutions, mechanical removal or addition of chemicals, there is no growth inhibiting for the new algae bloom, so they will reappear again.
+With these solutions, mechanical removal or the addition of chemicals, there is no growth inhibition for the new algae bloom, so they will appear again.

-The equipment is easy to install and operate, the electrical consumptions are insignificant.
+The equipment is easy to install and operate, with insignificant electrical consumption.

 Ultrasound can be applied in: